tinyvision/DAMO-YOLO/README.md

 - [DAMO-YOLO Code Interpretation](https://blog.csdn.net/jyyqqq/article/details/128419143)
 - [Practical Example for Finetuning on Custom Dataset](https://blog.csdn.net/Cwhgn/article/details/128447380?spm=1001.2014.3001.5501)

-## Intern Recruitment
-We are recruiting research intern, if you are interested in object detection, model quantization or NAS, please send your resume to xiuyu.sxy@alibaba-inc.com

 ## Cite DAMO-YOLO
 If you use DAMO-YOLO in your research, please cite our work by using the following BibTeX entry: